Duby001/alx-system_engineering-devops/0x00-shell_basics/README.md

-List the long format including hidden files
+List the long format with user and group ID including hidden files